aqoraj/PowerFactory/README.md

 # PowerFactory - Useful Scripts and Tools

 Welcome to the PowerFactory Scripts and Tools repository!
-This collection of scripts is designed to help you with everyday tasks in DIgSILENT PowerFactory, making your workflow more efficient and productive.
+These scripts were created for the master's degree and are used to mainly receive information from OpenStreetMap and to integrate them into PowerFactory.

 ## Table of Contents